mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 ### 4.1 Connecting to an OPC-UA Server (Session Services)

-To connect to the OPC-UA server, you must provide a **ServerConfiguration** and the associated **IdentityToken**.
+To connect to the OPC-UA server, you must provide a **ServerConfiguration** and an associated **IdentityToken**.
 Usually, a **ClientCertificate** is also needed.
-In addition, you must trust the server certificate.
-For each of these parts, see the sections below.
+Additionally, you must trust the server certificate.
+For details, see the sections below.

 ### 4.2 ServerConfiguration